 But in a way, the startup community loses its democratic durability if we start slaloming the market to exchange ideas for money.
 When we ask an entrepreneur to submit his brainchild before it is born, we lose the wonderful stories that drive the startup spirit.

-We need to build up the complete toolbox for technical world domination.
+Danes need to build up the complete toolbox for technical world domination.
 But until we have all the cards on hand, it’s worth exploring some alternatives.
-Let Christiansborg breed some good solutions for the decade to come but until they have materialised, let’s take full charge of our technical ventures in a sustainable manner.
+Let Christiansborg breed some good solutions for the decade to come but until they have materialised, Danes should take full charge of their technical ventures in a sustainable manner.

 Liked the article?
 Don’t forget to share.